davidcristian/Interpreter-Java/Interpreter Console/README.md

 Implement support for concurrent programming.
 You must do the following modifications:

 Repository:
-- the repository must store a list of `ProgramState` objects
+- the repository must store a list of `ProgramState` objects, with each `ProgramState` object representing a thread
 - add a new `getProgramList` method to the `IRepository` interface
 - add a new `setProgramList` method to the `IRepository` interface
 - remove the `getCurrentProgram` method from the `IRepository` interface